wso2/docs-is/en/docs/guides/identity-federation/jit-workflow.md

     Provisioning claims should be compatible with the policies defined in the userstore manager configuration.
 For example user name should match `UsernameJavaRegEx` and `RolenameJavaScriptRegEx` in the [userstore configuration](../../../deploy/configure-user-stores/).

-## Disable JIT Provisioining
+## Disable JIT Provisioning

 To disable JIT provisioning for an IdP:

 !!! note
-    JIT provisioing is disabled by default.
-If you have enabled JIT provisioing for the IdP, use these instructions to disable it.
+    JIT provisioning is disabled by default.
+If you have enabled JIT provisioning for the IdP, use these instructions to disable it.

 1. On WSO2 Identity Server Management Console, go to **Main > Identity > Identity Providers** section.
 2. Click **List**, select the identity provider you want to enable JIT provisioning on, and click on the corresponding **Edit** link.